Rome, Florence & Venice Carnival 12 days / Special Event Tours

 Perched on a pedestal of volcanic rock, sits a colossal cathedral

-As you journey to Florence, stop at the ancient Etruscan stronghold of Orvieto.
+On your way to Florence, stop at the ancient Etruscan stronghold of Orvieto.
 Situated on a pedestal of volcanic rock, the lovely town of Orvieto boasts one of the finest Italian Gothic cathedrals in the country.
 Travel to this impressive medieval city by funicular and take in views of the surrounding Volscian Mountains.
-Continue on to the timeless city of Florence, birthplace of the Italian language, the Renaissance and opera.
+Then, continue on to the timeless city of Florence, birthplace of the Italian language, the Renaissance and opera.
 Dinner is included tonight.

 Birthplace of the Renaissance, Italian language and your next epiphany

-This morning’s guided sightseeing of Florence introduces you to the city’s Renaissance splendor.
-Marvel at Brunelleschi’s masterpiece—Florence’s massive pink, white and green Duomo, complemented by Giotto’s Campanile.
-Then discover the church of Santa Croce, where the tombs of Galileo and Michelangelo, as well as the Dante Memorial are displayed.
+This morning’s guided sightseeing tour introduces you to the city’s splendor, including Brunelleschi’s masterpiece, the massive pink, white and green Duomo, complemented by Giotto’s Campanile.
+Then, discover the church of Santa Croce, where the tombs of Galileo and Michelangelo are displayed as well as the Dante Memorial.
 You’ll also see the Palazzo Signoria, which serves as an open-air gallery of ancient and Renaissance statues.
-During free time in Florence, choose to admire the world’s finest collection of Renaissance art at the Uffizi Gallery.
-Stroll along the romantic Arno River or visit the Accademia Galleria to view Michelangelo’s early masterpiece, the sublime statue of David, sculpted when the artist was 26 years old.
-This afternoon join an optional excursion to Pisa, where you’ll see the 12th-century Leaning Tower and visit both the adjacent cathedral and the Baptistery.
-Tonight, opt to travel to the hilltop village of Fiesole for a drive through town, dinner at a local restaurant and views of Florence.
+This Romanesque, crenellated fortress-palace is among the most impressive town halls of Tuscany.
+This afternoon, enjoy free time in Florence.
+You may choose to admire the world’s finest collection of Renaissance art at the Uffizi Gallery, including works from Raphael, da Vinci, Caravaggio, Michelangelo and Titian.
+Stroll along the romantic Arno River or visit the Accademia Galleria to view Michelangelo’s early masterpiece, the statue of David, sculpted when the artist was 26 years old.
+(Please see the “Museums in Florence” section of the “Pre-Departure Information” page for information about how to make reservations for museum visits.)
+Or, join our optional excursion to Pisa, where you’ll see the 12th-century Leaning Tower and visit both the adjacent cathedral and the Baptistery.
+Tonight, opt to travel to the hilltop village of Fiesole for dinner at a local restaurant and sweeping views of Florence.

 Travel through the Tuscan countryside for a visit to Pisa’s Piazza dei Miracoli (Field of Miracles).
 You'll see the famed Leaning Tower and enjoy a tour of the adjacent cathedral and the Baptistery of St. John.